 Neck and back pain that doesn't improve despite treatments like physical therapy, medications, and injections may require spine surgery.
 When board-certified neurosurgeon Ali H. Mesiwala, MD, FAANS, performs spine surgery, he repairs the source of your symptoms, giving you long-lasting pain relief, as well as the ability to return to a more active lifestyle.
-To learn if spine surgery can help you, call one of the four offices in Newport Beach, Marina del Rey, Rancho Cucamonga, and San Bernardino, California, or book an appointment online today.
+To learn if spine surgery can help you, call one of the four offices in Newport Beach, Marina del Rey, and Rancho Cucamonga, California, or book an appointment online today.

 Any spine condition that causes chronic pain, limited mobility, disability, or nerve damage may ultimately need spine surgery.
 However, the team at Ali H. Mesiwala, MD, FAANS, first performs a thorough exam and comprehensive diagnostics to determine the cause of your pain.